Bencie Woll: Academic career

 Woll's academic research is focused on the linguistics of sign language.
 She has researched the history and sociolinguistics of British Sign Language (BSL), sociolinguistics of Deaf communities, language development in deaf children, the neuroscience of sign language and developmental and acquired sign language impairments.

 From 1973 to 1995, Woll worked at the University of Bristol as a research associate, research fellow, lecturer, and then senior lecturer.
 In 1995, she was appointed to City University, London, as Professor of Sign Language and Deaf Studies.
 She thereby became the first person in the United Kingdom to hold a chair in sign language.
 In August 2005, she moved to University College London (UCL) where she was appointed Professor of Sign Language and Deaf Studies.
 In 2006, she founded the Deafness Cognition and Language Research Centre at UCL: she served as its director from 2006 to 2016.

 Woll offers her services as an expert witness in court cases involving deaf people and British Sign Language.
 She served as Vice Chair of the Royal Association for Deaf People between 2002 and 2008.
 Since 2011, she has been a trustee of the UK Council on Deafness.

 Honours

 Woll was awarded the 2000 BAAL Book Prize for The Linguistics of British Sign Language: An Introduction.
 In 2012, she was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 In 2016, she was elected a Fellow of the American Association for the Advancement of Science.

+She was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to higher education and deaf people.